MV Piano Land: Design and construction

 P&O wanted the new Oriana to be built in the United Kingdom, but there were no longer British shipyards capable of completing such an order, so the line had to look overseas.

-Two of the three main designers, Sweden’s Robert Tillberg and British designer John McNeece, spent a considerable amount of time on board SS Canberra investigating the needs of British passengers, so as to include as many of Canberras features as possible into Orianas design.
+Two of the three main designers, Sweden's Robert Tillberg and British designer John McNeece, spent a considerable amount of time on board SS Canberra investigating the needs of British passengers, to include as many of Canberras features as possible into Orianas design.
 Oriana's single funnel is designed to resemble Canberras twin funnels.
-She has a single deck of balconies reserved for suites, mini suites and staterooms to cater for the growing desire for balconies on board.
+She has a single deck of balconies reserved for suites, mini suites, and staterooms to cater to the growing demand for on-board balconies.

-John McNeece and his London-based team of designers were engaged by P&O to bring the British look to the high-revenue generating interiors of the ship, such as Anderson's, Lord's Tavern, the Knightsbridge Shops, the Emporium, Harlequins, the Casino, the Photo Gallery, the Pacific Lounge, and related public spaces, as well as on-board information graphics.
+P&O engaged John McNeece and his London-based team of designers to bring the British look to the high-revenue generating interiors of the ship, such as Anderson's, Lord's Tavern, the Knightsbridge Shops, the Emporium, Harlequins, the Casino, the Photo Gallery, the Pacific Lounge, and related public spaces, as well as on-board information graphics.